ctgarma/jobview-react-app/README.md

-##GEOOP
+## jobview-react-app

-React App to view and add jobs (manufacturing/field service) with existing endpoints.
+React App to login, view and add jobs (manufacturing/field service) with existing endpoints.

 Used Create React App to develop the app.